fubinf/sedrila/docs/evaluators.md

 - Go to an instructor directory under which the individual student course directories (with repos) reside.
-- Call `sedrila evaluator YYYY-MM-DD outputdir` where the date is the first course day.
+- Call `sedrila evaluator --start YYYY-MM-DD -o outputdir` where the date is the first course day.
 - Open `outputdir/index.html` in your browser.
 - The generated page starts with an overview list and then shows all evaluations as one long report.
 - Each evaluation section contains the chart(s), one short interpretation paragraph, and a second